 seul (alone), professeur (professor)

-* Fun fact: even though œufs (eggs), would seem like it comes under this category, it’s pronounced with /ø/.
+Fun fact: Even though œufs (eggs) seems like it could use this vowel, it’s actually pronounced with /ø/ instead.

 porc (pork), pomme (apple)

 A rather unique sound, this one is known as the mid-central but slightly rounded vowel.
 It’s not always easily heard as it has a tendency to be omitted in some words, but you can keep an ear out for it by listening for something that sounds close to /œ/